alexKotz-koz/Feedback-System-Synthetic-Data-Generation/README.md

             - temperature: [0.2, 0.5, 0.8, 1.1]
             - instruction:
                 1. "Generate a student evaluation of teaching feedback comment of a graduate school course from the perspective of a student who has just completed the course.",
-                2. "Please make the review between 45 and 101 words.",
+                2. **"Please make the review between 45 and 101 words.",**
+                3. **"Please randomly choose between negative or positive sentiment.
+Make the feedback comment overwhelmingly {your chosen sentiment}.",**
+                4. "Please format the data as: 'Course Name: {course_name} | Student Feedback: {student_feedback_comment}'"

+    - 1-d-converted-synthetic-data/clinical-application-feedback-data-temp-{temperature}.json: Synthetic clinical decision support tool/healthcare application reviews
+        - Arguments:
+            - llm: gpt4
+            - n: 20
+            - temperature: [0.2, 0.5, 0.8, 1.1, 1.4]
+            - instruction:
+                1. "Generate a review of a clinical decision support tool or health care application from the perspective of a practicing medical provider (e.g. doctor, physicans assistant, nurse, or medical assistant).",
+                2. "Please make the feedback comment between **5** and 106 words.",
                 3. "Please randomly choose between negative or positive sentiment.
 Make the feedback comment overwhelmingly {your chosen sentiment}.",
+                4. "Please format the data as: 'Name of Application/Tool: {name_of_app} | Application Review: {application_review}'"

+    - 1-d-converted-synthetic-data/student-feedback-data-temp-{temperature}.json: Synthetic student evaluation of teaching-like data.
+        - Arguments:
+            - llm: gpt4
+            - n: 20
+            - temperature: [0.2, 0.5, 0.8, 1.1, 1.4]
+            - instruction:
+                1. "Generate a student evaluation of teaching feedback comment of a graduate school course from the perspective of a student who has just completed the course.",
+                2. "Please make the review between **5** and 101 words.",
+                3. "Please randomly choose between negative or positive sentiment.
+Make the feedback comment overwhelmingly {your chosen sentiment}.",
                 4. "Please format the data as: 'Course Name: {course_name} | Student Feedback: {student_feedback_comment}'"

----
 ### Description of output
-The current activate code in main.py will run feedback analysis on the 1-c-converted-synthetic-data dataset.
-All outputs are results of the feedback analysis.
-Sentiment analysis results can be found in the src/data/2-c-sentiment-analyzed directory at the bottom of each json file.
+The current activate code in main.py will run feedback analysis on the 1-d-converted-synthetic-data dataset.
+Results from the feedback analysis can be found in src/data/results (set = Student Evaluation of Teaching | caf = Clinical Application Feedback).
+Sentiment analysis, lexical diversity, average word count, and total word count for each file is located in the two results files.
+Previous analyses can be found under the 2-{a-d}-sentiment-analyzed directories, where this data is embedded in the same file as the actual data.
+Additionally, the call to evaluate() in main.py will generate accuracy and f1 scores for the manually labelled vs Chat-GPT v 4o labelled data.

 ---